MatrareD/Graph-To-Solve-the-waste-collection-problem-TSP-/README.md

 ![Dijkstra](https://github.com/user-attachments/assets/12e1c11a-aeaf-4de0-ab2b-cbdbcb25b198)

 Let's now focus on the waste collection :
+There are several points that have to be collected in Bordeaux, and I will put these specific vertices in a list called VDP (voluntary drop-off points).
+The idea is to find the shortest path to join them all and to go back to my initial vertex 0 (called the outlet).

 <> A naive idea could be to see where is the closest VDP, with a distance as the crow flies, and to reach it the fastest than you can, and do it again until every point is collected.
 The issue is that such a method can not work in a tiny neighborhood where most of the roads have a single traffic direction, the closest as the crow flies is not really the closest of the initial vertex in such a city.
 Here is an example :